anet-be/mlua/README.md

 Be aware that all parameters are strings and are not automatically converted to Lua numbers.
 Parameters are currently limited to 8, but this may easily be increased in mlua.xc.

 On success, `mlua.lua()` fills .output (if given) with the return value of the code chunk.
+If only one parameter is supplied, output will go to stdout).
 If the return value is not a string, it is encoded as follows:

 * nil ==> "" (empty string)
 * boolean ==> "0" or "1"